 - Smart pets may figure out that they can dispense food by pressing the button on top themselves.
 Cover it to prevent them from doing this

-Keeping your toddler out of the water: The best solution for baby proofing dog water bowls
+Keeping your toddler out of the water: The best baby proof dog water bowls